 Reasons

+We tested exploratory competing hypotheses as to which of the reasons would be rated as the most important, contrasting rational, non-rational, waste, and waste-top predictions (see Table 1).
 We summarized descriptives in Table 11 and the statistical tests findings in Table 12.

-Table 11 Studies 1, 2 and 3: Descriptive statistics for Reasons extension
+Table 11 Scenarios 1, 2 and 3: Descriptive statistics for Reasons extension